 Atomic Blonde is gorgeous from the first second.
-The audience is thrust, immediately, into the hysteria of the end of the Cold War and the Berlin Wall’s final days.
-Reagan’s ‘Tear Down This Wall’ speech opens the film, before graffiti-esque titles tear us away from front line politics and throw us instead into the gritty realm of espionage.
-A bloodied British spy meets his end at the hands of a KGB agent as New Order’s Blue Monday blares out, the first fantastic 80s song in a retro soundtrack that rivals either of the Guardians of the Galaxy films.
+The audience is thrust immediately into the hysteria of the end of the Cold War and the Berlin Wall’s final days.
+Reagan’s ‘Tear Down This Wall’ speech opens the film, before graffiti-esque titles tear us away from frontline politics and throw us instead into the gritty realm of espionage.
+A bloodied British spy meets his end at the hands of a KGB agent as New Order’s Blue Monday blares, the first fantastic 80s song in a retro soundtrack that rivals either of the Guardians of the Galaxy films.

 This is the world we’re in.
 Hearts race, blood flows, the music’s loud and the morals are loose.
 While the world around the story is transfixed by political frenzy, the dark streets of Berlin are left to play by their own rules.
 The result is the birth of a brutal, heartless underworld.